johnnymast/redbox-tracker/README.md

 Redbox-tracker allows helps you to track visiting traffic to your Laravel website.
 New visitors along with their requests will be saved to the database.

-## WORK IN PROGRESS!

-This package is in development.
-Using this package at this point is discouraged.

 # Getting started

 ## Prerequisites